Economy of Texas: Exports

+Mexico is by far the largest export partner with Texas, receiving nearly $130 billion worth of goods in 2023.
+The next largest export partners are Canada ($36 billion) and Netherlands ($26 billion).

+Air Cargo World rated Dallas/Fort Worth International Airport as "the best air cargo airport in the world".
+The Port of Houston is the largest port in the U.S. by tonnage, with more than 266 million tons of cargo passing through the port in 2021.

 Taxes

 According to the Tax Foundation, Texans' state and local tax burdens are among the lowest in the nation, 7th lowest nationally, with state and local taxes costing $3,580 per capita, or 8.7% of resident incomes.
 Texas is one of only 7 states not to have a state income tax.
 The state sales tax rate, 6.25%, is above the national medium, with localities adding up to 2% (8.25% total).
 Texas does have a "back to school" sales tax holiday once a year (generally around the first weekend in August) on clothing and footwear under $100.

 As for Texas's business tax climate, the state ranks 8th in the nation.
 Property taxes are exclusively collected at the local level in the state, and are generally at rates above the national average.
-As a whole, Texas is a "tax donor state" with Texans receiving back approximately $0.94 per every dollar of federal income taxes collected in 2005.